 Find the Frustrated

-You can't change how an organization thinks by yourself.
+You can't change how an organisation thinks by yourself.
 And you shouldn't try to start by converting the most skeptical leaders.
 That's a recipe for exhaustion and failure.

 Instead, find the people who already feel the pain of misalignment.
 The program director whose initiatives keep getting derailed by competing priorities.
 The operations manager whose team is measured on activity instead of outcomes.
-The strategist whose plans never survive contact with organizational reality.
-The front-line leader who knows exactly what stakeholders need but can't get the organization to listen.
+The strategist whose plans never survive contact with organisational reality.
+The front-line leader who knows exactly what stakeholders need but can't get the organisation to listen.

 These people don't need to be convinced that a problem exists.
 They need a framework for solving it.
 Start with them.
 Run your first cycle with their problems.
 When it produces results, they become your advocates.

 Success with allies creates the evidence that eventually persuades skeptics.
-One concrete improvement in one part of the organization is worth more than a hundred theoretical arguments at the executive level.
+One concrete improvement in one part of the organisation is worth more than a hundred theoretical arguments at the executive level.

 The Discipline, Not the Document